Pathogen and transmission

 A rubella infection represents a particular danger during pregnancy.
 In the first six weeks of pregnancy, a rubella infection can lead to disease in the unborn child in more than half of cases.
-The risk of disease lowers as the pregnancy advances.
+The risk of transmission from mother to child decreases as the pregnancy advances.
 The infection of the unborn child can progress without being noticed (subclinical), but can also lead to severe damage to the inner ear, brain, heart, eyes and other organs.
 The consequences can be disabilities such as hearing impairments, heart defects, malformations of the eye, open spine (spina bifida aperta), as well as premature birth or miscarriage.
 Women planning a pregnancy should therefore verify their vaccination status and make sure they have received 2 doses of an MMR vaccine.